Dutch Premiere for Blockbuster 1001 Inventions

 As part of the ceremony, the CEO and President of NYSCI, Dr. Margaret Honey, carried out a symbolic transfer of the exhibition to her CSC counterpart, Jeffrey Rudolph, by handing over a reproduction of the Scribe Clock – a 13th century invention by master engineer Al-Jazari, who is one of the central characters within the exhibition.

-Prof. Salim Al-Hassani, Chairman and FSTC, said: “When we first came to NYSCI, and learned more about their institution, we knew immediately that this would be the ideal venue for the launch of our US Tour.
+Prof. Salim Al-Hassani, FSTC, said: “When we first came to NYSCI, and learned more about their institution, we knew immediately that this would be the ideal venue for the launch of our US Tour.
 NYSCI shares our vision for inspiring young people through exciting, innovative and above all enjoyable interactive experiences.